az67128/trood-core-bundler-template/docs/api/compConfig.rst

 .. attribute:: filters

 Array of string.
-List of column names to include in filters
+List of column names to include in filters.

 .. attribute:: search

 Array of string or boolean.
 If array passed, search will be applied for listed fields.
-If bool passed, search will be applied for all columns in table with type ``string`` and ``number``
+If bool passed, search will be applied for all columns in table with type ``string`` and ``number``.
+Nested fileds such as ``['matter.employee.name']`` also supported

 .. attribute:: query